Board of Directors

-FARE is governed by a nine-member operating board known as the Board of Directors.
+FARE is governed by a ten-member operating board known as the Board of Directors.
 FARE recently introduced two non-voting boards, the Board of Governors and the Board of National Ambassadors, to better position FARE to rapidly respond to the evolving landscape of food allergy and support the organization's growth.

 Milton Brown, MD, PhD